 Building a new facility over a body of water is uncommon because the challenges presented can be overwhelming.
 The permitting process alone is a daunting test that few wish to undertake.
 Fortunately, Draper Aden Associates met all the challenges.

-Our experienced team, led by Carolyn Howard, handled the stormwater and erosion control design for the facility.
+Our experienced Regional Site Development and Infrastructure team, led by Carolyn Howard, handled the stormwater and erosion control design for the facility.
 Because the building was over a body of water, the stormwater needs were exceptions and Draper Aden’s solutions were truly innovative.
 For example, most new construction projects have one or two stormwater measures.
 This facility had more than a dozen, including five manufactured BMPs, three bioretention basins, a green roof with vegetation, permeable pavers, an underground cistern to collect runoff and reuse that water in the building, and an underground stormwater retention facility.

 The combination of stormwater solutions marked an innovative approach and has garnered significant media attention.
 A number of industry trade publications have highlighted the project and its stormwater successes, including Erosion Control Magazine, Civil + Structural Engineer Magazine, and American Infrastructure.
 We encourage you to learn more about these innovative solutions by reading these articles!